zamm-dev/zamm/zamm/resources/tutorials/setup/repo/workflows/poetry-test.md

-# Setting up Github workflows
+# Setting up Github workflows for Poetry

 Say you want to do the following task: